www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [x] Create input data interface for editor.
             * [ ] Create new UI for code editor.
                 * [x] Do not use QueryMode.
 Use one method in order to do most things in the editor like calculating the solution or opening tabs for all data in the problem definition.
-                * [x] Determine inputs for user by submitting the editor's form.
+                * [x] Determine data inputs for user by submitting the editor's form.
                   The server answers with the new form's input values.
                   Some of the inputs represent the new form's fields, that need to be added to the form.
                     * [x] The server responses to the editor form's submission with all editor's data entries as new input fields.